-A website and a social media site increase your audience, increase your firm's exposure to search engines, and act as cross-pollinators for your internet presence.
+A website and a social media sight increase your audience and your firm’s exposure to search engines, besides cross-pollinating your internet presence.

 By John E. Harding, Family Lawyer